jeiseman/continuous-pdf-viewer/readme.txt

 * Fix: Replaced legacy CSS flexbox centering to eliminate the "cut-off top" bug on tall pages.
 * Tweak: Search navigation buttons now visually disable when reaching the first or last search result.
 * Deprecated: The legacy view_mode setting (Single Page vs. Continuous) has been removed.

+= 2.1.1 =
+* Changed the default height from 600px to 80vh
+* Recalculate the width for each tab when in a page when different pdf viewer blocks are in different tabs.`
+* Set the default heights to 80vh for desktop, 70vh for tablet, and 60vh for mobile rather than a specific px value.